MeetJain05/Placement-Ke-Pyaase-Hackout25/README.md

 - Clean, minimal design

 ---

-## The Technical Journey: How We Built This 🛤️

 ### Day 1: Problem Definition & Research
 - Identified the problem: No centralized tool for green hydrogen site selection
 - Researched data sources (spent hours finding and downloading CSVs)